stereobooster/stereobooster.com/content/posts/category-vs-design-pattern/index.md

 There is no same concept of "design pattern" in FP in sense of "bigger building blocks", the closest thing I can think of is categories from category theory.
 It is not bigger scale because function itself can be thought as a category.

-I don't want to deep dive in category theory so I will give simplified pictures, so we can do a simple comparison.
+I don't want to deep dive in category theory so I will give simplified picture, so we can do a simple comparison.

 > Category theory is a toolset for describing the general abstract structures in mathematics.
 >